-SLED supported 416 human trafficking victims from 440 cases throughout South Carolina in 2022.
-Of the total number of victims, 399 were minors, while 17 were adults.
-SLED was able to secure funding for two additional full time positions and now have Special Agents in all four regions of the state to investigate human trafficking related crimes.
+SLED supported 416 cases involving human trafficking in South Carolina in 2022.
+The cases included 399 minor victims, and 17 adults.
+SLED was able to secure funding for two additional fulltime positions and now have Special Agents in all four regions of the state to investigate human trafficking related crimes.
 Starting January 1, 2022, SLED collaborated with SCDSS and began to receive all human trafficking related intakes that were generated, either flagging a child as being a potential victim of trafficking or a confirmed victim of trafficking.
 This was done to ensure law enforcement investigative follow-up was taking place.